DexterPOSH/dexterposh-hugo/content/posts/013-az-vms-resource-graph.md

 Search-AzGraph -Query "where type =~ 'Microsoft.Compute/VirtualMachines' and name matches regex 'test-[0-9].*'"
 ```

-### Find Virtual machines for a specific tag
+### Find Virtual machines with a specific tag

-Gist is Kusto allows for filtering at all the level, so we can filter based on a specific tag or can chain multiple tags to filter.
+Gist is Kusto allows for filtering at all the levels, so we can filter based on a specific tag or can chain multiple tags to filter.

 ```pwsh
 # Filter based on a tag called the department